-- Facilitator initiates Know Want to Know Learn (KWL) conversation around the concepts of bacteria and bacterial growth. - What do participants already know about bacteria and how they reproduce? - · What types of bacteria are they familiar with? - Under what conditions do bacteria thrive? - What do participants want to know about bacteria and how they multiply? - Facilitator captures what students want to know in a shared document (flipchart, electronic document, etc.) so that these topics can be addressed during the session or as follow-up afterwards. - Facilitator explains that they have created a tool to help visualize the impact of exponential bacterial growth and the impact that a small amount of bacteria can have toward contaminating fresh produce. - Facilitator introduces the jar containing 5 jelly beans and the scenario: "Someone didn't wash their hands well before harvesting tomatoes and has transferred 5 Salmonella bacteria to our tomato." - Next, the facilitator explains while introducing the jar with 20 bacteria: "This tomato was one of the first to be harvested, so it sat in the crate in a nice warm area for a half hour and then there were 20 Salmonella." - Facilitator introduces the jar containing 5 jelly beans and the scenario: "Someone didn't wash their hands well before harvesting tomatoes and has transferred 5 Salmonella bacteria to our tomato." - Next, the facilitator explains while introducing the jar with 20 bacteria: "This tomato was one of the first to be harvested, so it sat in the crate in a nice warm area for a half hour and then there were 20 Salmonella."
+- Facilitator explains that they have created a tool to help visualize the impact of exponential bacterial growth and the impact that a small amount of bacteria can have on contaminating fresh produce. - Facilitator introduces the jar containing five jelly beans and the scenario: "Someone didn't wash their hands well before harvesting tomatoes and has transferred five salmonella bacteria to our tomato.
+When bacteria transfers from one surface to another, we call that cross contamination." - Next, the facilitator introduces the jar with 20 bacteria: "This tomato was one of the first to be harvested, so it sat in the crate in a nice warm area for a half hour, and then there were 20 salmonella." - Introduce the jar of 80 bacteria: "There were a lot of ripe tomatoes to harvest that day, so one hour later the tomato was still in a shady but warm area of the farm, now harboring 80 salmonella." - Introduce the jar of 320 bacteria: "After an hour and a half, our tomato is on its way to the wash pack area, now harboring 320 salmonella."